 Each character also has their own unique supporting character that they will often encounter and interact with during the game.
 Jill Valentine has with her fellow STARS Alpha team member Barry Burton, whereas Chris has the rookie medic of STARS Bravo team, Rebecca Chambers.
 Both Barry and Rebecca will sometimes have to help the player character from a perilous situation, though Barry will always be an NPC.
 During Chris' story, however, players may take control of Rebecca Chambers on two separate occasions to help save Chris from dying of poison, and to kill the mutated plant monster Plant 42.

 Depending on which character the player chooses, they will either have six (Chris) or eight (Jill) inventory slots in total.
-Every sort of item requires only one slot, however.
-Each character also one additional slot strictly to house a unique item; Chris has himself a lighter, and Jill has a lockpick.
-Besides the character's inventory, there also exist a number of inventory boxes where players can store unwanted items.
-Inventory boxes are often located within save rooms (though not always) and items will persist throughout all inventory boxes across the game.
+Each type of item requires only one slot, however.
+Each character also one additional slot strictly to house a unique item; Chris possesses a lighter, and Jill has a lockpick.
+Besides the character's inventory, there also exist a number of item boxes where players can store unwanted items.
+Item boxes are often located within save rooms (though not always) and items will persist throughout all item boxes across the game.

 One notable feature exclusive to the remake is the addition of self defence items.
 Given a separate inventory slot, there are three different self defence items that players may find and then equip.
-Once one is equipped, from that point when a player is grabbed by a zombie, Hunter, Cerberus dog ect., the player can then press the firing button which will then show the character using the self defence item to escape the grab, cancelling out any possible damage inflicted upon the character.
+Once one is equipped, from that point when a player is grabbed by an enemy, the player can then press the firing button which will then show the character using the self defence item to escape the grab, cancelling out any possible damage inflicted upon the character.
 All sefl-defence items are one use only, however.

 There are three different self defence items, one of which can be found by both characters, and one unique item for each: